fiidalgo/cs2650/project/docs/work_log.md

    - Simplifies onboarding of new developers

 This script, combined with the CMake configuration, provides a solid foundation for the project's build and development environment.

+### Component Design: MemTable

+The MemTable is the first major component of our LSM-Tree implementation with several key design choices:

+1. **Data Structure Choice**

+   - Selected `std::map` as the underlying data structure
+   - Provides O(log n) complexity for all major operations
+   - Maintains keys in sorted order, which is essential for efficient range queries and SSTable creation
+   - Chose a balanced tree over a skip list for simplicity and reliability

+2. **Tombstone Implementation**

+   - Used `std::optional<Value>` to represent deleted entries
+   - When a key is deleted, it remains in the table with a `nullopt` value
+   - This approach ensures deletions are properly propagated to SSTables during flush operations

+3. **API Design**

+   - Created a clean, intuitive interface with well-documented methods
+   - Used modern C++ features (std::optional, type aliases) for cleaner code
+   - Designed methods to mirror eventual LSM-Tree operations:
+     ```cpp
+     void put(Key key, Value value);
+     std::optional<Value> get(Key key) const;
+     bool remove(Key key);
+     std::vector<std::pair<Key, Value>> range(Key start_key, Key end_key) const;
+     ```

+4. **Iterator Support**
+   - Added `for_each` method that applies a function to each entry
+   - Crucial for the eventual flush operation to convert MemTable to SSTable
+   - Allows flexible processing of entries with their tombstone status preserved

+The MemTable serves as a write buffer, collecting changes in memory before flushing to disk.
+This approach significantly improves write performance by batching disk operations, which is a fundamental advantage of the LSM-Tree architecture.